what foods make you snore?

 Stop Snoring

-Snoring is a significant concern for many people, with Sleep Medicine Reviews stating that up to 40% of the global population struggle with loud snoring at night.
-Snoring can lead to a restless night for the individual and anybody that shares their bed.
+Snoring is a significant concern, especially for people who share a bed.
+Sleep Medicine Reviews stated that up to 40% of the world’s population struggles with loud snoring at night.

 While eating anything late at night can lead to snoring, meals high in salt or sugar are prime offenders.
-Red meat, saturated fats, and refined carbohydrates are common concerns.
+Red meat, saturated fats, and refined carbohydrates are common snoring triggers.

-Some liquids are also linked directly to snoring.
-Alcohol and caffeinated drinks should be avoided at night for various reasons, with a direct correlation to snoring just one of them.
-Milk, and the common substitute soy, can also agitate the throat at night and lead to snoring.
+Alcohol and caffeinated drinks should be avoided at night due to a direct correlation to snoring.
+Milk, and the common substitute soy, can also agitate the throat at night and cause snoring.

 Why Do I Snore After Eating?

-If you eat food or consume drinks high in inflammatory compounds.
-Such foods irritate and inflame the throat, mouth, and nasal passages.
-Loud, disruptive snoring will follow.
+Food or drink that’s high in inflammatory compounds will irritate and inflame the throat, mouth, and nasal passages.
+Unfortunately, loud, disruptive snoring will inevitably follow.

-Eating too late can lead to snoring, as your body is still digesting while you try to sleep.
-Eating around four hours before retiring for the night is best, and moderate what you consume to enhance your chances of a quieter night.
+Eating too late can lead to snoring because the body is still digesting while you sleep.
+Eating around 4 hours before retiring for the night is recommended.
+Also, moderate your food consumption.

 What Foods Trigger Snoring?

-Any food can make you snore if you eat too late at night or try to sleep before you have adequately digested and cleared your throat and air passages.
-Some food types are linked more closely to snoring if you eat them at night, including the following:
+Any food can make you snore if you eat too late at night or sleep before you’ve adequately digested what you’ve eaten and cleared your throat and air passages.

-The body automatically releases more fluid when we consume a meal heavily seasoned with salt.
-This is an instinctive reaction as your organs seek to retain a balance between water and sodium in the body.
+The body releases more fluid when we consume a meal seasoned with salt.
+This is an instinctive reaction as the organs seek to balance water and sodium.

-The water build-up in the neck narrows the upper airways.
-At best, this will cause irritation that leads to snoring – and frequently, it prevents breathing for a few seconds at a time, resulting in loud sleep apnea.
+The water buildup in the neck narrows the upper airways.
+At best, this causes irritation that leads to snoring.
+Often, it prevents breathing for a few seconds, resulting in sleep apnea.

 foods that make snoring worse

-As confirmed by The Laryngoscope, the consumption of dairy products like cheese or yogurt is linked to the creation of mucus in the body.
-This mucus will start in the chest and move to the airways, blocking the ability to breathe freely through the nose.
+According to The Laryngoscope, dairy products like cheese and yogurt are linked to mucus production.
+This starts in the chest and moves to the airways, inhibiting our ability to breathe freely through the nose.

-If you can’t breathe through your nose, you’ll instinctively do so through your mouth.
-Unfortunately, excess mucus doesn’t stop at the nasal passages, as it travels down the throat, causing irritation and snoring.
+If you can’t breathe through your nose, you’ll do so through your mouth.
+Unfortunately, excess mucus doesn’t stop at the nasal passages because it travels down the throat, causing snoring.

-All dairy products made from cows’ or goats’ milk will have this impact, so choosing a lactose-free option won’t make any difference.
-Give your sinuses time to recover from dairy consumption by avoiding eating it for around six hours before bed.
+All dairy products made from cows’ or goats’ milk will have this impact, so choosing a lactose-free option won’t change the outcome.
+Avoid dairy consumption for about 6 hours before bed.

 Eggs

-Eggs are often regarded alongside dairy products, and where snoring is concerned, they have a similar impact.
-Consumption of eggs can cause swelling in the adenoids, which are lymphatic nodes found at the back of the nose, just above the top of the mouth.
+The consumption of eggs can cause swelling in the adenoids.
+These are lymphatic nodes found at the back of the nose, just above the top of the mouth.

 Swollen adenoids are often connected to mild allergic reactions, as they block the Eustachian tubes.
-If these tubes are restricted, it’s tough to clear any mucus that builds up while you sleep, with snoring and sleep apnea invariably following.
+If the Eustachian tubes are restricted, clearing mucus accumulating while you sleep is difficult.

 Sugar

-Another connection between sugar and snoring is that sweet foods encourage the production and release of cytokines.
-As per International Anesthesiology Clinics, some of these proteins are naturally inflammatory.
-Enjoy any sweet treats a few hours before bed.
+Another connection between sugar and snoring is the production and release of cytokines.
+According to International Anesthesiology Clinics, some of these proteins are naturally inflammatory.

 Red Meat

-Red meat is arguably the most commonly discussed of all foods linked to inflammation.
-The American Journal of Clinical Nutrition confirms that consumption of red meat is linked to higher levels of C-reactive protein (CRP), insulin, ferritin (iron protein), and hemoglobin A1c.
+The American Journal of Clinical Nutrition stated that the consumption of red meat is linked to higher levels of C-reactive protein (CRP), insulin, ferritin (iron protein), and hemoglobin A1c.

-Red meat is also frequently high in saturated fat, which can also be linked to inflammation – and, by extension, snoring.
-Try to minimize red meat consumption, treating it as a side dish rather than the main course.
-Better yet, exchange red meat for fish.
+Red meat is high in saturated fat, which can also be linked to inflammation and snoring.
+Consider reducing consumption or exchanging red meat for white meat or fish.

 Wheat and Bread

 Wheat and bread products are often referred to as refined carbohydrates.
-Sometimes, the idea of consuming carbs before bed is appealing.
-Foods high in carbs tend to leave us feeling sluggish and sated.
-While that can lead to a frustrating energy crash in the afternoon, it’s arguably ideal at night.
+Foods high in carbs leave us feeling sluggish and sated, leading to an energy crash in the afternoon.

-Unfortunately, refined carbohydrates impact the body almost identically to sugar.
-Consuming wheat or bread will spike your body’s blood sugar and leads to inflammation.
+Refined carbs impact the body almost identically to sugar.
+Consuming wheat or bread will spike our blood sugar levels and lead to inflammation.

-Pasta and white bread are the biggest problem foods here, so avoid consuming such dishes before bed, especially if you’re pairing them with red meat.
-Consider brown rice and vegetables instead.
+Pasta and white bread are problem foods, so avoid consuming them before bed, especially if pairing them with red meat.
+Consider eating brown rice and vegetables instead.

 What Drinks Trigger Snoring?

-It’s not just eating the wrong foods before bed that can cause snoring, as what we drink is crucial to keeping the airways clear and preventing a noisy, disruptive night of slumber.
+It’s not just eating the wrong foods before bed that causes snoring.
+What we drink is also vital to keeping the airways clear and preventing a noisy, disruptive night of sleep.
+Avoid these drinks:

 Milk

-A glass of warm milk, or a mug of hot cocoa, have long been considered bedtime staples that lead to a good night’s sleep.
-Unfortunately, as established, dairy products aggravate the nose and throat.
+A glass of warm milk or a mug of hot cocoa have long been considered bedtime staples.
+Unfortunately, dairy products can aggravate the nose and throat.

-If you must have a hot drink before bed, use a milk substitute that won’t make you snore.
+If you have a hot drink before bed, you may use a milk substitute, believing it won’t make you snore.
 As we are about to discuss, some popular choices are just as likely to make you snore as milk.

 Soy

-Soy is a popular alternative to cow’s milk for vegans and people that struggle to digest lactose.
+Soy is a popular alternative to cow’s milk for vegetarians, vegans, and lactose-intolerant individuals.
+Unfortunately, soy is as likely to lead to a mucus buildup as dairy.

-Thankfully, other milk alternatives are safe and will not have the same impact.
-For example, almond milk has antioxidant properties that reduce inflammation and snoring risk.
+Other milk alternatives won’t have the same impact.
+Almond, coconut, and oat milk have antioxidant properties that reduce inflammation and snoring.

 Alcohol

-Alcohol and snoring are linked due primarily to alcoholic drinks’ physical impact on the body.
-While you may feel that an alcoholic nightcap helps you nod off at night, it’s unlikely to be a restful slumber.
+Alcohol and snoring are linked primarily due to alcoholic drinks’ physical impact on the body.
+While you may feel that an alcoholic nightcap helps you nod off at night, it’s unlikely to be a restful sleep.

-When we drink alcohol, the muscles in the throat relax, resulting in blockages to the airways, forcing the body to work harder to breathe.
+When we drink alcohol, the muscles in the throat relax, resulting in blockages to the airways.
+The more forcefully the body inhales and exhales, the more the throat will vibrate.

 Caffeine

-Experts have long decried the connection between caffeine and snoring, but the study above confirms that the substance is directly linked to sleep-disordered breathing.
-This outcome may not be as serious as sleep apnea, but it’ll result in snoring.
+Experts have long decried the connection between caffeine and snoring, but this study shows a correlation to sleep-disordered breathing.
+The outcome isn’t as serious as obstructive sleep apnea (OSA).

-So, switch caffeinated soda to water at night.
-Remember that fluid intake should be limited after dark to prevent the need to urinate during the night.
+Switch from caffeinated soda to water at night.
+Remember that your fluid intake should be limited in the evening to prevent the need to urinate during the night.

 does a bad diet cause snoring?